Psychological safety vs psychosocial risk: what's the difference?

 A workplace can have high psychological safety and still have unmanaged psychosocial risks.
 A close, trusting team can still be chronically overworked.
 Conversely, a workplace can tick the compliance boxes and still have a culture where people don't feel safe speaking up.

 Both matter.
 But they require different responses.
 Psychological safety is built through culture.
-Psychosocial risk management is built through process.
+Managing psychosocial risk is built through process.

 Where HowsWork fits in

 HowsWork helps with the process side.
-It gives employees a safe, anonymous channel to raise concerns, automatically logs and sorts risks, and helps employers demonstrate they are actively managing psychosocial risk.
+It gives employees a safe, anonymous channel to raise concerns, automatically logs and classifies issues, and gives employers a documented record that demonstrates they took their duty of care seriously.

 It is not a substitute for building a psychologically safe culture.
-But it gives you the data and the documentation to act on what is actually happening in your workplace.
+But it gives you the infrastructure to act on what is actually happening in your workplace, and the evidence to show you did.